edgeimpulse/esp32-platformio-edge-impulse-standalone-example/README.md

 };
 ```

 Finally, build your example to check that everything compiles correctly.
-If you installed the PlatformIO command line, this is. done via:
+If you installed the PlatformIO command line, this is done via:
 ```
 platformio run --environment esp32dev
 ```